What Causes SIBO

 SIBO, or Small Intestinal Bacterial Overgrowth, is a condition where regular bacteria that normally live within us, end up living in the small intestine in higher numbers than normal, causing havoc.
 Up to 20% of Americans and 1 in 5 Australians have Irritable Bowel Syndrome.
 Research shows that in on average, 60% of all people with IBS actually have SIBO, so this condition is common but not always well known.

-Before we delve into how and why we develop SIBO, let's first look at how the digestive system works as this helps to explain what goes wrong when we develop SIBO.
+Before we delve into what causes SIBO, as well as how and why we develop it, let's first look at how the digestive system works as this helps to explain what goes wrong when we develop SIBO.

 The Human Digestive System

 The human digestive system is one long, continuous tube, divided into sections, that starts at the mouth and ends at the anus.
 It supports the complex process of digesting food by turning it into nutrients that the body uses for energy, and ultimately survival.
 The old saying 'you are what you eat' is partly true, because not only are we what we eat, but also what we absorb.

 Digestion occurs before we even take our first mouthful of food.
 When we start thinking about eating, start cooking or watching our food being prepared, the brain sends signals to the digestive tract to get ready for food.
 Our salivary glands start producing saliva, which helps us break down our food.
 Upon the first mouthful of food, our saliva output increases and our teeth and tongue help us chew our food, which is the first step in breaking our food down for digestion.
 Saliva contains enzymes that help to break down our food, which is why chewing our food thoroughly is so important in aiding better digestion.